The Devlin Connection

-The Devlin Connection is an American television crime drama starring Rock Hudson and Jack Scalia.
+The Devlin Connection is an American television crime drama created by John Wilder and starring Rock Hudson and Jack Scalia.
 The show aired on NBC for 13 episodes in 1982, premiering on October 2.

 Premise

 Hudson stars as Brian Devlin, a former military intelligence officer and ex-owner of a detective agency who is now the director of the Performing Arts Center in Los Angeles.
 Devlin meets racquetball pro and private investigator Nick Corsello (Scalia), who is revealed to be Devlin's son from a brief affair 28 years earlier.
-The accent of the show was put on the fun of investigating crimes instead of classic drama crime investigation.
+The accent of the show was put on the fun of investigating crimes instead of classic dramatic crime-solving procedure.
+Usually Nick would have a case and Brian — wanting to forge a relationship with his long-lost son, but also wanting his son to succeed independently — would unofficially help out with the investigation, sometimes surreptitiously and without Nick's prior knowledge.
+The duo would proceed to solve each mystery-of-the-week, along the way verbally sparring in a light-hearted fashion about their different investigatory methods and perspectives on life.
 Hudson's intent was to create "classy, sophisticated, educational, literate entertainment".
-The duo proceed to solve a mystery-of-the-week.

 Hudson and Scalia had previously worked together on the film The Star Maker in 1981.
 The Devlin Connection was Harvey Frand's first job as a producer.